duckreaction-studio/presskit/README.md

 Welcome to the Duck Reaction Press Kit!
 Here, you can find all the resources (images, videos, and more) related to Duck Reaction and our games.

-All resources are available in this convenient zip file: [MeaninglessPresskit](MeaninglessPresskit.zip).
+**All resources are available in this convenient zip file: [Press kit archives](https://github.com/duckreaction-studio/presskit/raw/main/MeaninglessPresskit.zip?download=).**

 Alternatively, you can explore our GitHub repository to download only what you need: [GitHub Repository](https://github.com/duckreaction-studio/presskit).

 ## Structure